-Tetra Health is an Australian based company that facilitates safe and responsible access to medicinal cannabis treatment.
-Our aim is to educate healthcare providers on the prescription of medicinal cannabis and manage treatment outcomes, providing ongoing support and patient monitoring from our nurse specialists.
+Tetra also provides education for healthcare providers on the prescription of medicinal cannabis and manages treatment outcomes, providing ongoing support and patient monitoring from specialist nurses and physicians.

-Our network of partners have managed over 30,000 global patients with a diverse list of indications and comorbidities while collecting quality patient data, and we have leveraged this international experience and intellectual property to become a leading service provider in Australia.
+Tetra’s network of partners have managed over 30,000 global patients with a diverse list of indications and comorbidities while collecting quality patient data, and Tetra has leveraged this international experience and intellectual property to become a leading service provider in Australia.

 What We Do

-Tetra has used this expertise to assist healthcare providers to make evidence-based, data-driven treatment decisions.
+Tetra’s clinic network connects patients and medical practitioners to prescribers of medical cannabis medicines in Australia.
+Through this network, Tetra collects valuable real-world evidence to assist medical practitioners to make evidence-based, data-driven treatment decisions.
 Tetra currently services a number of healthcare providers and their patients across multiple disease states, offering premium health services, including;

 - CPD Accredited Training